box/t3js/docs/api/modules.md

 {% include event-types.html %}

 Note: blur/focus events are very flaky and are not supported by Application.
-For special events, you should define regular javascript event handlers in init() and remove them in destroy()
+For special events, you should define regular JavaScript event handlers in init() and remove them in destroy()

 The handler function should delegate complex logic to other functions.
 As a rule of thumb, try NOT to pass